 You must pay the $25 entrance fee or have an America the Beautiful Annual Pass to enter Yellowstone National Park.
 The $25 entrance fee is good for 7 days.

-Yellowstone National Park, Wyoming5.7 miles W of Yellowstone National Park, Wyoming
+Old Faithful, Yellowstone National Park6.3 miles E of Old Faithful, Yellowstone National Park

 If you are just coming from Old Faithful and want a break from the crowds, this hike is a perfect leg-stretching, moderate 6.1 mile hike.
 This hike takes you through the forest and grassy trail.
 As the hike comes to an end, the trail gets wider and leads you to the edge of Shoshone Lake.